-Regarding the frequency of monitoring, monitoring was proposed at 3 months after starting oral treatment to check that the medicine was providing a response.
-If there has been improvement, then consider continuing or stopping treatment and follow up in a year or patient led follow up.
-By reviewing the need for the medicine this will ensure that treatment is appropriate.
+Follow-up was proposed at three months (or sooner depending on the severity of symptoms) after starting oral treatment to check that the medicine was providing a response.
+If there has been improvement, then consider continuing or stopping treatment and having a patient led follow up.
+By reviewing the need for the medicine, this will ensure that treatment is appropriate.
+During this review, it may be advised that treatment be continued or stopped depending on symptom control, potential cause of B12 deficiency and the test results.

-For oral treatment, if person is still symptomatic despite B12 levels improving consider MMA testing or switch to parenteral treatment.
-The benefit of MMA testing or offering parenteral treatment is to potentially identify malabsorption issues which can be overcome by treating with parenteral treatment.
+For oral treatment, if a person is still symptomatic despite B12 levels improving, consider MMA testing, homocysteine testing where MMA is unavailable, or switching to parenteral treatment.
+The benefit of further testing or offering parenteral treatment is to potentially identify malabsorption issues which can be overcome by treating with parenteral treatment.
 This would also reduce the need for further investigations and inappropriate referrals.
-By confirming that there is a B12 deficiency is present it can then be treated appropriately by parenteral treatment which will provide health gains and offset the cost of the MMA test and the potential inappropriate costs of investigations.
+By confirming that a B12 deficiency is present, it can then be treated appropriately by parenteral treatment which will provide health gains and offset the cost of the MMA test and the potential inappropriate costs of investigations.